fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-The module defines a default constructor to create a string type from a character scalar.
+The module defines a constructor to create a string type from a character scalar.

 Creates a string instance representing the input character scalar value.
 The constructor shall create an empty string if an unallocated deferred-length